Modern Foreign Languages

 Beyond the Classroom

 There are a number of opportunities to practise the chosen language, for example during exchange trips.
-The MFL department organises annual visits to Barcelona, Berlin and Paris.
+The MFL department organises annual visits to Barcelona, Berlin and Montpellier.
 There are also several enrichment opportunities throughout the two years including a translation symposium/workshop, the chance to support the teaching of languages in the Lower School by becoming a member of the MFL Society and different lectures delivered by university professors.

 Skills required and developed